sureshapps/digitalplayground/README.md

-# Harsh Goyal — Developer & Designer Portfolio
+# Suresh Kaleyannan — Developer & Designer Portfolio

-A dark-themed personal portfolio for **Harsh Goyal** — Computer Science graduate from NSUT, currently a Content R&D Trainee at PhysicsWallah.
-Focused on UI/UX, front-end development, and GenAI integration.
+A dark-themed personal portfolio for **Suresh Kaleyannan** — A Creative Developer.

 Built with **React + TypeScript + Vite + Tailwind CSS + Framer Motion**.
 Designed for one-click deployment on **Vercel**.